Robotix: Robotix: The Movie

 In 1987, the fifteen six-minute long shorts were compiled together and released on video as Robotix: The Movie, a 90-minute feature film on VHS.
-In July 2003, it was re-released on DVD for Region 2 in the UK and Ireland.
+The film was re-released on DVD for Region 2 in the UK and Ireland in 2003.

 Comic book

-Marvel Comics also produced a single-issue comic book written and drawn by Herb Trimpe in February 1986, which roughly followed the storyline of the first three episodes of the series.
+Marvel Comics produced a single-issue comic book written and drawn by Herb Trimpe in February 1986, which roughly followed the storyline of the first three episodes of the series.
 A commercial for the comic was made and aired on Saturday mornings.